 Fix 4: Launch Minecraft With Administrator Privileges

-This is one of the most easily-applied fixes, yet it can solve the problem quickly when all else fails.
-Launching Minecraft without administrator privileges can cause the game to fail to start.
+This is one of the most readily-applied fixes, yet it can solve the problem quickly when all else fails.
+Launching Minecraft with limited privileges can cause the game to fail to start.

 A simple solution for this is to right-click the shortcut through which you’re starting the game and choose Run as Administrator from the list of options.